Honestpuck/NIST-macos-security-HOWTO/README.md

 #### Grab the Tools

 Go in to whatever directory you store your git repositories and `git clone git@github.com:usnistgov/macos_security` to pull down the latest version of the toolset.
-Then you will need some gems. `bundle install` will grab everything required.
+Then you will need some gems, `bundle install` will grab everything required.
+Finally some Python requirements, `pip3 install -r requirements.txt --user`.
+(You could check https://github.com/usnistgov/macos_security/wiki/Getting-Started to see if anything has changed.)

 #### Before You Build